mickem/adf-12c-tutorial/tutorial/01_model.md

 * 5.8.
 When do you use the view accessor?
 * 5.8.
 What's the difference between a view link and a view accessor?
 * 5.9.
 How could we have avoided adding the View Object for Jobs by hand?
+* 5.10.
+Whats the problem with using Integer?

 ## 6.0 Validating the model